FORECLOSURE

 Negotiated repayment

 The payment of the past-due amount can be negotiated.
-These agreements provide flexibility in the time to repay the loan and may evan reduce the amount repaid.
-A Negotiated Repayment usually requires a forbearance agreement between you and the lender, and effectively stops any foreclosure action as long as the terms of the agreement are kept.
+A Negotiated Repayment usually requires a forbearance agreement between you and the lender, and effectively stops any foreclosure action.

 Loan Modification